 Types of Gangsters and Ghost Tours

-Offering a non-theatrical walking tour that encompasses approximately 1 ½ miles, Gangsters and Ghosts Tours are focused on the thing that they know best—Chicago’s dark and ominous history.
+Offering a non-theatrical crime tour that encompasses approximately 1 ½ miles, Gangsters and Ghosts Tours are focused on the thing that they know best—Chicago’s dark and ominous history.
 Tours are hosted by knowledgeable historians who share stories to paint a picture of the sinister world of the windy city’s past.
 Spooky tales of gangsters and ghosts along the streets and in the buildings of Chicago are told as the tour group stops at famous locations in the Chicago Loop Vice District.

 What You’ll See on a Gangsters and Ghost Tour